A rush by Australian companies to use generative Artificial Intelligence (AI) is escalating privacy and security risks to the public.

 “While there is a lot of talk around the threat of AI for jobs, or the risk of bias, few companies are considering the cyber security risks.

-The paper was co-authored by UniSC experts in cyber security, computer science and AI, including Dr Dennis Desmond, Dr Abigail Koay and Dr Erica Mealy.
+The paper was co-authored by UniSC experts in cyber security, computer science and AI.
+This included Dr Dennis Desmond, Dr Abigail Koay and Dr Erica Mealy.

-It found that many companies were making their own AI models or using third-party providers without considering the potential for hacking.
+It found that many companies were making their own Artificial Intelligence models.
+Or using third-party providers without considering the potential for hacking.

-“Hacking could involve accessing user data, which is put into the models, or even changing how the model responds to questions or the answers it gives,” Dr Humphreys said.
+“Hacking could involve accessing user data, which is put into the models, or even changing how the model responds to questions or the answers it gives,” Dr Humphreys says.

 “This could mean data leaks, or otherwise negatively affect business decisions.”